FelixNierman/Manual-HUB-lichten/README.md

 ![image](https://github.com/user-attachments/assets/926d27b5-d9d9-45e7-9a3f-563183358c1a)

 <p>Step 4.
-Create a new void for deteccting motion.
+Create a new void for detecting motion.
 When motion is detected, call on the DayNight function like below.</p>

 ![image](https://github.com/user-attachments/assets/59f9dcd4-0a3a-47ad-8379-d80e430b46d1)

 <p>Now you have successfully made a HUB that detects if its dark out, turns on the lights accordingly, but only when movement is detected.</p>

+<h2>Tips</h2>

+<p>If you are checking if a line of code works by using the Serial Monitor, but it updates too fast.
+Try the <code>delay(60000); This will give it a delay of one second, you can lower or higher this.</code></p>

+<p>If you are unsure if one of your peripherals works or not, make a New Sketch and test it there.
+This will save you a lot of cleaning up your code and give you a better insight of where the problem might lie.</p>

+<p>If you ask ChatGPT to help you with coding, give him all your code, explain what you want and ask him to apply it in your code.
+The last part is very important if you are unsure of how the code works, otherwise you have to add it to your code yourself</p>

+<p>Always, always, always save your code.
+It's a real bummer to code for an hour and lose everything because you didnt hit save.</p>